 Vicky Kaushal's Uri: The Surgical Strike To Be Re-released In Maharashtra On July 26; Find Out Why!

-Vicky Kaushal's 'Uri: The Surgical Strike' turned up to be a smasher at the box office and emerged as an all-time blockbuster with a humongous total collection of Rs.
+Vicky Kaushal's 'Uri: The Surgical Strike' turned out to be a smasher at the box office and emerged as an all-time blockbuster with a humongous total collection of Rs.
 245.36 crore.
 The film received rave reviews both, from the critics and audience alike.
 Now, we hear that the Vicky Kaushal starrer will be returning to theatres on July 26 (Kargil Divas).

-Reportedly, the film will be screened in 500 theatres across Maharashtra on the occasion of Kargil Diwas.
+Reportedly, the film will be screened in 500 theatres across Maharashtra on the occasion of Kargil Divas.
 The initiative has been taken by Maharashtra Chief Minister Devendra Fadnavis and this time, the audience will get to watch the film for free.

 Uri: The Surgical Strike To Be Screened In 500 Theatres In Maharashtra